ezzing/3DLayout-documentation/README.md

       url: an url to visit the project or embed it as an iframe }

-> The url can be used to embed a readonly version of the project, please, visit bla bla section to find how to use it…
+> The url can be used to embed a readonly version of the project.
+You can read a description of this methods in the [Showcase mode](#showcase-mode) section.

 ### getLayout